hannes/MonetDBLite/README.md

 only supports 64-bit architectures**.

 The `monetdb-jdbc-new-<version>.jar` is both CPU and Operating System independent.
-ON the other hand, the `monetdb-java-lite-<version>.jar` contains the JNI code for 64-bit Linux, Windows and Mac OS X.
+ON the other hand, the `monetdb-java-lite-<version>.jar` contains the JNI code for 64-bit Linux, Windows and MacOS X.

 As this software is still experimental, we haven't made it available in a public Maven repository yet.
 Both jars can be obtained through the Download section of our [website](https://www.monetdb.org/downloads/Java-Experimental/).